ParseLM/ParseLM/PUBLISHING.md

    - Verify required files exist
 3. Run `npm publish` to publish to npm registry
    - For beta releases use `npm publish --tag beta`
+4. Run `npm run test-published` to verify the published package works correctly
+   - This installs the package in a temporary directory
+   - Creates and runs a simple TypeScript test file
+   - Validates that the package can be imported and used as expected

 ## What's Included in the Package